ThemeMountain/docs/source/_pine/components/spacer.blade.md

 # A reliable and flexible component for all your vertical spacing needs

 Vertical spacing in emails can be tricky, because of inconsistent support for margins, padding, and `<br>` tags.
-The Spacer component in Acorn helps create consistent vertical spacing between and inside Wrappers and Rows, and inside Columns.
+The Spacer component in Pine helps create consistent vertical spacing between and inside Wrappers and Rows, and inside Columns.

 There are 3 types of Spacers: